mennosmit-dev/AWS-ML-Engineer-Associate-MLA-C01/README.md

 - **Machine learning competence**, and
 - **How to ship and operate ML systems on AWS**

-I’m using this repo as a structured knowledge base that I can reference in real projects and interviews.

 ---

 ## 📊 Progress Tracker (Sections)